 This course will teach you how to perform job analysis from the ground up.
 The result of this work will be written job descriptions that are used for many HR tasks, including job evaluation, hiring, and setting salaries.
 You will learn how job analysis questionnaires, such as the PAQ job analysis questionnaire, can be used to update your organization’s job documentation for legal compliance with FLSA new overtime laws, the Americans with Disabilities Act (ADA), and comparable worth legislation.

-Base pay structures are administrative tools that are designed to assist in the administration of compensation programs.
-Ideally, the pay structure will provide compensation levels that remain internally equitable, externally competitive, and cost effective.
+Base salary structures are administrative tools that are designed to assist in the administration of compensation programs.
+Ideally, the salary structure will provide compensation levels that remain internally equitable, externally competitive, and cost effective.
 Pay structures typically group jobs of equal internal value or worth into grades.
-This course discusses the importance of establishing and administering equitable pay structures.
-We also analyze the differences between merit and automatic progression, and focus special attention on the challenges that compensation managers face to include...More
+This course discusses the importance of designing and administering equitable pay structures.
+We also analyze the differences between merit and automatic progression, and focus special attention on the challenges that compensation managers face to...More

 This course focuses on the development of a single competitive salary structure for a single labor market, with the goal of allowing a company to achieve competitive salary levels with a comparison competitive group of companies.
 It shows you how to create this structure using all jobs within the organization or only benchmark jobs.
 Then it explains how to audit and maintain this structure over time.